-Celebrate the coming of fall and pumpkin season with this fun Fall Pumpkin Workout you can do just about anywhere using a pumpkin instead of a medicine ball!
+Celebrate fall and pumpkin season with this fun fall pumpkin workout – you can do this one just about anywhere using a pumpkin instead of a medicine ball!

 Hi fitness friends!
 The fall season is in full swing and I hope you are enjoying your fall so far!
 Fall is a busy time with school activities and fall holidays, but with everything that is going on, make sure you’re taking a little time to get outside and get a workout in.